React95/React95/README.md

 ## Usage

-After installation you can use any react95 components on your react application:
+After installation you can use any react95 components in your react application:

 ```js
 import { Button } from 'react95';